ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 The final feature we will add is the ability to delete a note.
 We will keep this one simple and make it somewhat hidden so that it isn't too easy for a user to delete a note.

-We will use a contruct called a <a ref="https://ionicframework.com/docs/api/item-sliding" target="_blank">item sliding</a> to essentially "hide" the delete button behind the item.
+We will use a construct called a <a ref="https://ionicframework.com/docs/api/item-sliding" target="_blank">item sliding</a> to essentially "hide" the delete button behind the item.
 That way the user has to slide the item over in order to expose the button and do a delete.

 Doing this results in a little bit of rework in how the item is rendered and bound on the `TastingNotesPage`: